 (w/David Gray Grant, Jay Hodges, Greg Keenan)

-I've developed three new courses in the ethics of technology, taught two others, and will teach two more next year.
-I've also created ethics material (special class sessions, homework, and end-of-term projects) for thirteen different courses in computer science and engineering.
+I've developed four new classes in the ethics of technology and taught three others.
+I've also created ethics material--special class sessions, homework, and end-of-term projects--for thirteen technical courses in engineering and computer science.